 If you do not own a car of your own, is it necessary to have car insurance in your name to drive someone else’s car?
 Don’t assume the insurance policy of the vehicle owner will automatically cover you in the event of accidents or injuries.
-It is generally recommended that everyone with a drivers’ license and the potential to drive a car (even if you do not own a vehicle of your own) should carry a car insurance policy in their name.
+If you have a driver’s license and regularly drive, you must carry a car insurance policy in your name.

 Keeping affordable car insurance

 If you let your car insurance lapse for any reason (such as not owning a car for any length of time), when you are ready to get car insurance in the future you may have higher car insurance premiums than if you maintained active insurance.
-When people go without car insurance and then apply for insurance again in the future, they are automatically considered a high risk driver and are charged higher insurance premiums (a good credit score might help to reduce the cost).
+When people go without car insurance and then apply for insurance again in the future, they are automatically considered a high risk driver and are charged higher insurance premiums.

 The reason many people decide to let their car insurance lapse is because they don’t currently own a car.
 Paying for car insurance when you don’t have a car to drive can seem like a waste of money.
 For people who may drive other cars occasionally, one option for maintaining an affordable car insurance policy is to get listed as an additional driver of a family member’s policy.